 It’s time for a new mortgage match-up, and because paying down the mortgage early seems to be so en vogue these days, let’s take a look at “20-year mortgages vs. 30-year mortgages.”

 This relative simplicity and safety explains their popularity, but they aren’t the end all, be all solution for every homeowner out there.
-There are other options.
+There are other options and different loan terms to look into.

 When it comes down it, 30-year mortgages have some drawbacks, with the most obvious one being the long amortization period.
 They also come with the highest interest rates relative to other loan programs.